dangarmat/dangarmat.github.io/_posts/2018-04-30 Twitter Sentiment on Azure.md

 ![nlp_twitter_mlstudio_2](/images/nlp_twitter_mlstudio_1.PNG)

-Azure ML Studio does seems heavily geared towards creating a prediction API, so that's what my result prediction model above next turned into.
+Azure ML Studio does seem heavily geared towards creating a prediction API, so that's what my result prediction model above next turned into.
 Eventually I did get a request-response (1 tweet at a time) API up and running.
 You can test it at:
 [https://twitternlp.azurewebsites.net/Default.aspx](https://twitternlp.azurewebsites.net/Default.aspx)

 Also got a [nice batch API](https://twitternlpbatch.azurewebsites.net/), showing the tweets output file about to be processed below.